 Thaddeus Kosciuszko National Memorial

-"As pure a son of liberty as I have ever known," said Thomas Jefferson.
+"As pure a son of liberty as I have ever known"

 On August 18, 1797, throngs of Philadelphians lined the wharves to welcome a Polish-born Revolutionary War hero back to the United States.
 The mob carried him on their shoulders while bands played and cannons fired fusillades of homage.
 The object of this adoration, Polish-born engineering genius, Thaddeus Kosciuszko (KOS-CHOOS-KO), was called by Thomas Jefferson, "as pure a son of liberty as I have ever known."

 Born into chapfallen gentry, in the Polish province of Polesie on February 4, 1746, Tadeusz Andrzej Bonawentura Kosciuszko went on to study military engineering in Paris.
 Like many Europeans of his time, the handsome Polish student became captivated with the Revolutionary activity in the New World.
-He volunteered to join the ragtag rebels shortly after the Declaration of Independence was first read in 1776.
-The thirty-year-old was commissioned a colonel and given a salary of $6 a month.
+He volunteered to join the ragtag rebels shortly after the given a salary of $60 a month.
 His first undertaking was planning forts along the Delaware River.
 Kosciuszko then moved on to help with the defense of Fort Ticonderoga.
 Partly due to disregard of Kosciuszko's advice, Ticonderoga was toppled; in retreat Kosciuszko felled great pine trees and flooded fields to slow the pursuit of the British.
 This bought the rebels time to prepare for their first major victory of the war: Saratoga.
 At Saratoga, Kosciuszko fortified Bemis Heights overlooking the Hudson.
 His ingenious design contributed to the surrender of 6,000 troops under General John Burgoyne.
 After the British defeat outside of Saratoga, the French entered the war on the colonials' side.

 Kosciuszko then undertook the defense of the Hudson at West Point.
 So thorough were the Pole's fortifications, that the British never mounted an assault on the Point.
 One of the more imaginative links in the colonel's defensive plan, proved to be a 60 ton chain which stretched across the Hudson to block British ships.
 Kosciuszko went on to lead troops.
 At war's end, he was promoted to Brigadier General and received Congressional recognition honoring his "meritorious service."